Venture Kick

 Volumina Medical

-Volumina Medical SA is a Swiss company specializing in the development, manufacturing, and commercialization of tissue reconstruction technologies for the reconstructive and plastic surgery markets.
-It focuses on tissue engineering and has created injectable 3D scaffolds designed to reconstruct soft tissue volumes lost due to tumor ablation, disease, trauma, or for aesthetic reasons.
-These innovative scaffolds can be injected through thin cannulas, which helps to minimize both intervention and recovery times for patients.
-Volumina Medical aims to address the challenges associated with the natural repair of soft tissues, offering solutions that enhance surgical outcomes.
+Volumina Medical SA is a Swiss company specializing in the development, manufacturing, and commercialization of advanced tissue reconstruction technologies tailored for the reconstructive and plastic surgery markets.
+The company focuses on tissue engineering, creating injectable 3D scaffolds that facilitate the reconstruction of lost soft tissue volumes due to tumor ablation, disease, trauma, or aesthetic needs.
+These innovative scaffolds can be administered through thin cannulas, which helps reduce both intervention and recovery times for patients, addressing the challenges associated with the natural repair of three-dimensional soft tissues.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.